viccon/sturdyc/README.md

 cache.

 To illustrate, I'll make some small modifications to the code from the previous example.
-The only thing I'm going to change is to make the API client return a `ErrNotFound` for the first three requests:
+I'm going to to make the API client return a `ErrNotFound` for the first three requests:

 ```go
 type API struct {